akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 ## Tagging events and running projections

-Just like for regular `EventSourcedBehavior`s it is possible to “tag” events along with persisting them.
+Just like for regular `EventSourcedBehavior`s it is possible to tag events along with persisting them.
 This is useful for later retrival of events for a given tag.
 The same @ref[API for tagging provided for EventSourcedBehavior](persistence.md#tagging) can be used for replicated event sourced behaviors as well.
-Tagging is useful in practice to build queries that lead to other data representations or aggregations of the these event streams that can more directly serve user queries – known as building the “read side” in CQRS based applications.
+Tagging is useful in practice to build queries that lead to other data representations or aggregations of the these event streams that can more directly serve user queries – known as building the “read side” in @ref[CQRS](cqrs.md) based applications.

 Creating read side projections is possible through [Akka Projection](https://doc.akka.io/docs/akka-projection/current/) or through direct usage of the @ref[events by tag queries](../persistence-query.md#eventsbytag-and-currenteventsbytag).